 What should employers do if an employee is absent or infected?

-Where a full-time or part-time employee is absent due to illness, or to care for a sick family member, the employee is entitled to take paid personal/carer's leave.
+Generally, where a full-time or part-time employee is absent due to illness, or to care for a sick family member, the employee is entitled to take paid personal/carer's leave.
 Where an employee has exhausted their personal/carer's leave entitlements, employees should be permitted to use some other form of leave such as annual leave, or to take either a period of unpaid leave.

 The Department of Health requires individuals to self-isolate for 14 days in the following circumstances: